YuxiangRen/YuxiangRen.github.io/_pages/about.md

 News
 ------
+* 05/2026 Two research papers are accepted by KDD'26 AI4Science Track.
 * 02/2026 One research paper is accepted by Nature Communications.
 * 01/2026 We are very honored to receive granted funding from the Nanjing University AI+X Graduate Course Development Project.
 * 01/2026 I am very pleased to be invited to serve as an Early Career Editorial Board Member of the Journal *AI for Science*.